Advanced Guide

 NATS JetStream

-NATS JetStream is supported as an external pubsub provider, meaning if you're not using it, it won't be added to your binary.
+NATS JetStream is supported as an external PubSub provider, meaning if you're not using it, it won't be added to your binary.

 References